 The fallacious move was to conclude that the probability of the next toss coming up tails must be more than a half.
 The assumption that it’s a fair coin is important because, if the coin comes up heads five times in a row, one would otherwise become suspicious that it’s not a fair coin and therefore properly conclude that the probably is high that heads is more likely on the next toss.

-Whatever your reasons are for buying that DVD they’ve got to be ridiculous.
+Whatever your reasons are for buying that gift, they’ve got to be ridiculous.
 You said yourself that you got the idea for buying it from last night’s fortune cookie.
 Cookies can’t think!

-Fortune cookies are not reliable sources of information about what DVD to buy, but the reasons the person is willing to give are likely to be quite relevant and should be listened to.
-The speaker is using the genetic fallacy by paying too much attention to the genesis of the idea rather than to the reasons offered for it.
-An ad hominem fallacy is one kind of genetic fallacy, but the genetic fallacy in our passage isn’t an ad hominem.
+Fortune cookies are not reliable sources of information about what gift to buy, but the reasons the person is willing to give are likely to be quite relevant and should be listened to.
+The speaker is committing the Genetic Fallacy by paying too much attention to the genesis of the idea rather than to the reasons offered for it.

-If I learn that your plan for building the shopping center next to the Johnson estate originated with Johnson himself, who is likely to profit from the deal, then my pointing out to the planning commission the origin of the deal would be relevant in their assessing your plan.
-Because not all appeals to origins are irrelevant, it sometimes can be difficult to decide if the fallacy has been used.
-For example, if Sigmund Freud shows that the genesis of a person’s belief in God is their desire for a strong father figure, then does it follow that their belief in God is misplaced, or is Freud’s reasoning using the genetic fallacy?
+If I learn that your plan for building the shopping center next to the Johnson estate originated with Johnson himself, who is likely to profit from the deal, then my request that the planning commission not accept your proposal without independent verification of its merits wouldn’t be committing the genetic fallacy.
+Because appeals to origins are sometimes relevant and sometimes irrelevant and sometimes on the borderline, in those latter cases it can be very difficult to decide whether the fallacy has been committed.
+For example, if Sigmund Freud shows that the genesis of a person’s belief in God is their desire for a strong father figure, then does it follow that their belief in God is misplaced, or is Freud’s reasoning committing the Genetic Fallacy?

 We K-Mart employees know that K-Mart brand items are better than Wall-Mart brand items because, well, they are from K-Mart, aren’t they?